jmankoff/interaction/assignments/sensing.md

   - Learn Android Awareness APIs
   - Load sensor data
   - Understand how and when to use Snapshot or Fence
-hci_goals:
-  - Create an app that uses implicit data
 ---

 - TOC